Don’t Let ‘Fifty Shades of Grey’ Lead Your Daughter Astray:

 Other Fifty Shades Articles you might be interested in:

 Editor’s note: Michelle S. Lazurek is a pastor’s wife, bible teacher, mother, author and speaker.
 She gives discipleship tips on her weekly blog (www.discipleshiptoolbox.wordpress.com).
 She is a member of the Advanced Writers and Speakers Association and leads a community group for Incourage.
 She has written articles on discipleship for places such as Charisma Magazine, Soli Gloria Deo Sisterhood, and www.womensministry.net.
 Please visit her website at www.michellelazurek.com,Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!